-The instigation of disciplinary and grievance processes very often coincide with employees suddenly being signed off sick - invariably with 'stress' or 'depression' being cited on the GP's certificate.
+The instigation of disciplinary and grievance processes very often coincides with employees suddenly being signed off sick - often with "stress" or "depression" being cited on the GP's certificate.
 This scenario can be frustrating, particularly where medical information is limited.

 However, it does not necessarily spell the end of the disciplinary or grievance process or mean that it must be suspended indefinitely.
-The key is to keep the momentum going, whilst taking every possible step to avoid an implication that you are contributing to the employee's ill health home, or at a neutral venue if this would assist.
-If the employee does not feel able to attend you may wish to seek medical information, particularly if he or she is signed off again or for a long time.
+The key is to keep the momentum going, whilst taking every possible step to avoid an implication that you are contributing to the employee's ill health.

-You can write to the employee to acknowledge receipt of the certificate and ask for confirmation whether he or she intends to attend the scheduled hearing.
-You could offer to conduct the hearing over the 'phone at
+You can write to the employee to acknowledge receipt of the certificate and ask for confirmation whether they intend to attend the scheduled hearing.
+You could offer to conduct the hearing over the phone at home, or at a neutral venue if this would assist.
+If the employee does not feel able to attend you may wish to seek medical information, particularly if they are signed off again or for a long time.

 It is sensible to reschedule the hearing if this happens, most likely until immediately after the expiry of the current medical certificate.
 The next steps will depend on the reason for the absence and the medical evidence available.
-But you should eventually be able to tell the employee that the hearing will be heard in his or her absence, allowing the opportunity to submit any comments in writing to be considered.
+But you should eventually be able to tell the employee that the hearing will be heard in their absence, allowing the opportunity to submit any comments in writing to be considered.